rafael-ramos-dev/pokedex/README.md

 From the root folder.

-This is a WIP and open-source so feel free to copy, fork or modify in any way you want.
+This is a WIP and open-source project so feel free to copy, fork or modify in any way you want.

 ;-)